nasaharvest/crop-mask/README.md

-# Kenya crop mapping
-Annual and in-season mapping of cropland in Kenya

-## Introduction
+# Crop Mask Repository
-This repository contains code and data to generate an annual and in-season crop mask for Kenya.
+This repository contains code and data to generate annual and in-season crop masks.
 Two models are trained - a multi-headed pixel wise classifier to classify pixels as containing crop or not, and a multi-spectral satellite image forecaster which forecasts a 12 month timeseries given a partial input:

 <img src="diagrams/models.png" alt="models" height="200px"/>

 These can be used to create annual and in season crop maps.

-This repository contains the code to do this for Kenya, and Busia county in Kenya:
+This repository currently contains the code to do this for Kenya, and Busia county in Kenya:

 <img src="diagrams/kenya_busia_maps.png" alt="models" height="400px"/>